CLUBS & ORGANIZATIONS

 |

 The UF Equestrian Club (UFEC) was established in 1985 and is a member of the UF Sports Clubs.
-The club is dedicated to promoting good horsemanship and sportsmanship.
-All members share a love of horses and do not have to show to be an active member.
-Members participate in fundraisers, volunteer in the community, host horse shows at the university, and listen to equine guest speakers.
+Members share a love of horses and do not have to show to be active.
+We participate in fundraisers, volunteer in the community, host horse shows, and listen to equine guest speakers.
 The club sponsors four traveling show teams: Hunt Seat, Eventing, Western and Dressage. |

-Ethnoecology Club |
+| Ethnoecology Club |

 Advisor: John Richard Stepp |

-Florida Wildlife Disease Association Student Chapter |
+| Florida Wildlife Disease Association Student Chapter |

 Advisor: Samantha Wisely |

-The Wildlife Disease Association is an organization that seeks to acquire, disseminate, and apply knowledge of the health and diseases of wild animals in relation to their biology, conservation, and interactions with humans and domestic animals. |
+The Wildlife Disease Association seeks to acquire and apply knowledge of the health and diseases of wild animals in relation to their biology, conservation, and interactions with humans and domestic animals. |

-Florida Recovery Network |
+| Florida Recovery Network |

 Advisor: Beth Gankofskie Website | Facebook | Instagram